mashdas/ss_auth_master_edp/README.md

 *Stupid-Simple Authentication*

-This code is not my intellectual.It belongs to the awesome dude @https://www.youtube.com/watch?v=i7of02icPyQ This is simply for my enlightment
+This code is not my intellectual property.It belongs to the awesome dude @https://www.youtube.com/watch?v=i7of02icPyQ This is simply for my enlightment